status-im/nimbus-eth2/docs/the_style_book/src/04_errors.md

 * `output` undefined in case of error
 * verbose to use, must first declare mutable variable then call function and check result - mutable variable remains in scope even in "error" branch leading to bugs

+## Practical notes

+Unlike "Error Enums" used with `Result`, status codes mix "success" and "error" returns in a single enum, making it hard to detect "successful" completion of a function in a generic way.

 ## Callbacks

 Annotate delayed callback definitions with `raises: [Defect]`.